These are some of the events that have recently been held in and around Glastonbury and publicised by Pilgrims.

 Past Local Events

-The first in a series of workshops designed to explore in some detail exactly why, and how, we do what we do in magical practice.
+The third in a series of workshops designed to explore in some detail exactly why, and how, we do what we do in magical practice.
 Liz will be looking at the origins of the contemporary magical arts – but also considering whether, why and how they work.